Masakazu-Emoto/masakazu-emoto.github.io/_pages/about.md

 I am a **Specially Appointed Lecturer** at the Hitotsubashi Institute for Advanced Study (HIAS), Hitotsubashi University.
 I also hold a research appointment at the Graduate School of Economics, the University of Tokyo.

 My research is in macroeconomics and public economics.
-I develop heterogeneous-agent and firm-dynamics models to study tax evasion and avoidance, informality, inequality, economic growth, and fiscal policy.
+I develop heterogeneous-agent models to study tax evasion and avoidance, informality, economic growth, and fiscal policy.

 ## Current Positions